lifeomic/cyclone/README.md

 - `targetDir`: the specific directory where the cycle checks/enforcements should happen.
-- `disallowedDependencies`: an array of objects that define the disallowed explicit disallowed dependencies.
+- `disallowedDependencies`: an array of objects that define the explicit disallowed dependencies.
     - `from`: Object specifying the source of the forbidden dependency.
       - `value`: a regular expression that should match the directory or file that should not be allowed to import the `to` value.